electronicstree/blendixserial-arduino/README.md

-# blendixserial Arduino Library
+# blendixserial-arduino library

-The blendixserial library is designed to work in conjunction with the blendixserial addon in Blender.
-It allows you to transfer 3D coordinates (either integer or floating point) from Arduino to Blender, as well as receive and process coordinates sent from Blender to Arduino.
-This library offers functions to configure the coordinate type, set and reset coordinates, send text information along with coordinates, and parse received data..
+blendixserial is an Arduino library that enables real-time, two-way communication between Arduino microcontroller boards and Blender 3D software.
+It allows you to synchronize 3D object properties (position, rotation, and size) between your physical Arduino hardware and virtual 3D scenes in Blender, making it possible to visualize sensor data, control animations with physical devices, and create interactive installations that blend the physical and digital worlds.

 ![Logo](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEiGNnVIOoxRX6aHYeYyJ0QT1i-QVphdHVB9fmAdPQVGwlD4HLYs93XxYV8hMtnX7M0Fbh6QGxYiTzH3nqEpBvtBv-oQIS1FbCINqn-kJT9jQJuKrZRC8IeuqhR9G8-Qub3etiKLiZpXQWW7nBNOSh9DgJjOKsocKliayJhjwk3nYN6wXpbzSjopdccC/s16000/blendixserial.png)

 ### Resources
-For more information and examples, you can visit the [BlendixSerial Arduino Control documentation](https://electronicstree.com/arduino-library-for-blendixserial-addon/).
+For more information and examples, you can visit the [blendixserial-arduino control documentation](https://electronicstree.com/arduino-library-for-blendixserial-addon/).

 ### License